mysan91/Storegolf/README.md

  ### User Requirements

-First Header | Second Header | Third Header
+**As a/an** | **I want to be able to**  | **So that I can**
 ------------ | ------------- | -------------
-Content from cell 1 | Content from cell 2 | Content from cell 3
+Shopper | Content from cell 2 | Content from cell 3
-Content in the first column | Content in the second column | Content in the second column Content from cell 1 | Content from cell 2 | Content from cell 3 Content in the first column | Content in the second column | Content in the second column Content from cell 1 | Content from cell 2 | Content from cell 3 Content in the first column | Content in the second column | Content in the second column Content from cell 1 | Content from cell 2 | Content from cell 3 Content in the first column | Content in the second column | Content in the second column Content from cell 1 | Content from cell 2 | Content from cell 3 Content in the first column | Content in the second column | Content in the second column Content from cell 1 | Content from cell 2 | Content from cell 3 Content in the first column | Content in the second column | Content in the second column Content from cell 1 | Content from cell 2 | Content from cell 3 Content in the first column | Content in the second column | Content in the second column Content from cell 1 | Content from cell 2 | Content from cell 3 Content in the first column | Content in the second column | Content in the second column
+Shopper | Content in the second column | Content in the second column Shopper | Content from cell 2 | Content from cell 3 Shopper| Content in the second column | Content in the second column Shopper | Content from cell 2 | Content from cell 3 Shopper | Content in the second column | Content in the second column Shopper | Content from cell 2 | Content from cell 3 Site owner | Content in the second column | Content in the second column Site owner | Content from cell 2 | Content from cell 3 Site owner | Content in the second column | Content in the second column Site user | Content from cell 2 | Content from cell 3 Site user | Content in the second column | Content in the second column Site user | Content from cell 2 | Content from cell 3 Site user | Content in the second column | Content in the second column Site user | Content from cell 2 | Content from cell 3 Site user | Content in the second column | Content in the second column

 ## Features